-Trust me, it’s pretty hard to mess up (and even if you do, it’ll still taste good!) and once you get past the jitters of taking on a complex-sounding dish, you’ll be wanting to make Thai food all the time!
+Trust me, it’s pretty hard to mess up (and even if you do, it’ll still taste good!) and once you get past the jitters of taking on a new flavor profile, you’ll be wanting to make Thai food all the time!
+(Such as this Sweet and Spicy Thai Chicken.)

 - Boneless skinless chicken breasts or boneless skinless thighs